VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

   }
 };

-// You can also define a callback, return different state configurations according to the state name, the effect is consistent with the states attribute
+// You can also define a callback, return different state configurations according to the state name, the effect is the same as the states attribute
 // rect.stateProxy = (stateName: string, targetStates?: string[]) => {
 //   if (stateName === 'a') {
 //     return {